NocturnalSolutions/KituraBook/0-welcome.md

 * [*Server-Side Swift*](https://www.hackingwithswift.com/store/server-side-swift) is another e-book that covers Swift; this one is by Paul “twostraws” Hudson, who has written several books on Swift development.
 At US$40, Hudson’s book is certainly more pricey than this one, but in both cases you probably get what you paid for… I haven’t read *Server-Side Swift* myself, but I’ve read one of Hudson’s other books and found it to be pretty high-quality stuff.

-* [*Swift in the Cloud*](https://www.wiley.com/en-us/Swift+in+the+Cloud-p-9781119368472) is a print book straight from IBM, with e-book versions also available.
-Unfortunately, it has, as of this writing, not yet been updated for Swift 4 and Kitura 2, so I cannot recommend it.
+* David Okun, Developer Advocate at IBM, has posted two entry-level articles at RayWenderlich.com: [Kitura Tutorial: Getting Started with Server Side Swift](https://www.raywenderlich.com/180721/kitura-tutorial-getting-started-with-server-side-swift), which covers basic REST responses and CouchDB database integration (the latter of which is not covered in this book), and [Kitura Stencil Tutorial: How to make Websites with Swift](https://www.raywenderlich.com/181130/kitura-stencil-tutorial-how-to-make-websites-with-swift), which covers templating with the Stencil templating engine.

+* Like blogs?
+I suggest adding the [Swift@IBM Blog](https://developer.ibm.com/swift/blogs/) to your feed reader of choice.
+Its updates are sporadic, but often content-rich.

 * If you like to learn with video, LinkedIn Learning (formerly Lynda.com) has released a video series entitled [Learning Server-Side Swift Using IBM Kitura](https://www.linkedin.com/learning/learning-server-side-swift-using-ibm-kitura).
 You can watch the first couple videos in the series without needing an account.
 LinkedIn Learning/Lynda.com subscriptions can be pricey, but both offer you free one-month trial subscriptions.

+* [*Swift in the Cloud*](https://www.wiley.com/en-us/Swift+in+the+Cloud-p-9781119368472) is a print book straight from IBM, with e-book versions also available.
+Unfortunately, it has, as of this writing, not yet been updated for Swift 4 and Kitura 2, so I cannot recommend it.

 ## Getting Help

 You are not alone.
 As you go along, if you get stumped by something, don’t hesitate to reach out for help and clarification.

-The Swift@IBM team site has a public Slack instance at http://swift-at-ibm-slack.mybluemix.net/ .
+The Swift@IBM team site has a [public Slack instance](http://swift-at-ibm-slack.mybluemix.net/).
 (Slack is a feature-rich yet resource-intensive chat application targeted towards teams and workgroups.)
-There are several channels including #kitura for Kitura discussion and #general which is good for general Swift development or other topics in the ecosystem.
+There are several channels including #kitura specifically for Kitura discussion and #general which is good for general Swift development or other topics in the ecosystem.
 You can find me there under the username “nocturnal.”
 Feel free to reach out to me if you’re having any trouble with something in this book.

 If Slack’s not your thing, you can also join the [Freenode IRC network](https://freenode.net).
 It doesn’t have any Kitura-specific channels currently (unfortunately), but it does have #swift-lang which is great for general Swift discussion; there’s lots of smart people there.
 There may be other Swift-related channels in the IRC universe, but I like Freenode because its focus on open-source software means that if you need help with any other open-source (and some not-so-open-source) software you use throughout the day, you can probably find a channel related to it on Freenode.
 If you’re a Cocoa developer, #iphonedev and/or #macdev may also be of interest; #iphonedev-chat is a fun channel to hang out and shoot the stuff with others in the community.
 On Freenode, you can find me using the “_Nocturnal” alias.
 Again, feel free to reach out and say hi!